sanjay-murmu-au9/interviewPreparation-2025/README.md

    how function is define or how it is envoked or default execution context;

 # What is HOF (higer order func)
-a function which can take onther func (one or more) as argument or return func result of it; Its enable function programing pattern;
+a function which can take anther func (one or more) as argument or return func result of it; Its enable function programing pattern;
 ex:- Map, filter, take function as argument and return result of it;

 # What is lexical scope in JavaScript?